anamulislamshamim/ki-elements-task/README.md

 Although I created some html template. so you don't need to worry about those thing.
 I did this to test my api. you just need a single command python manage.py runserver.
 Then just visit http://127.0.0.1:8000

 1. If you want to upload audio then visit http://127.0.0.1:800/upload/
-    Note: For upload audio you must have unique title.
+    <br>Note: For upload audio you must have unique title.
 Because I used title as a search query.

 2. If you want to search audio then visit http://170.0.0.1:800/search
     a.
 If  your title is wrong it will redirect you to upload page.